 So are we completely a product of our environment or is this stuff all just preset by genetics?
 This age-old “nature versus nurture” argument still gets hashed out in many places.
 But research from the past 30 years has consistently observed the relatively equal and interacting influence of nature and nurture in most cases.

-The popular diathesis-stress model provides a nice illustration.
+The popular diathesis-stress model framework provides a nice illustration.
 This model asserts that we all have some degree of genetic propensity or psychological risk (“diathesis”) to any mental health condition.
 The degree of stress we may experience from our environment influences the chance of activating that risk and developing a certain condition.

 So an individual may have a strong genetic risk for developing schizophrenia.
 Low to moderately stressful life event(s) may then activate that risk.
 Or they may have a low genetic risk to develop bipolar disorder.
 A high to extreme level of life stress could still activate that risk and the individual could experience symptoms.